dext0r/yandex_smart_home/README.markdown

 ### Create Dialog

-Go to https://dialogs.yandex.ru/developer/ and create smart home dialog.
+Go to https://dialogs.yandex.ru/developer/ and create smart home skill.

 Field | Value
 ------------ | -------------
 Endpoint URL | https://[YOUR HOME ASSISTANT URL:PORT]/api/yandex_smart_home

-For account linking add configuration on https://dialogs.yandex.ru/developer/settings/oauth:
+For account linking use button at the bottom of skill settings page, fill it using values like below:

 Field | Value
 ------------ | -------------